-- STORMWATER INFRASTRUCUTURE: The Town cleaned the catch basins on an annual basis - ROAD EVALUATION: Updated roadways evaluation completed (2018 Community Coastal Resilience Study) - ELM STREET UNDERPASS: Completed engineering and design - OFF-STREET PARKING: The Town reconstructed North Main Street surface, drainage and sidewalks to streamline travel within higher-intensity transit node of Saybrook Junction. - NORTH MAIN STREET: CT-DOT Rails purchased land and constructed a 199-space surface parking lot. - SEQUASSEN AVENUE: Raised roadway west of Crab Creek to reduce flooding. - HEPBURN FAMILY PRESERVE: Implementing living shoreline project to minimize flooding. - TOWN DAM EVALUATION: In 2014, the Town received from CT-DEEP a Certificate of Registration (no. 201206994) for a small, Class B (significant hazard) dam at Chalkers Millpond, Ingham Hill Road; in 2018, the Town submitted to CT-DEEP an Emergency Action Plan for the dam. - STORMWATER MANAGEMENT: Continued to use best management practices (BMPs) as described in the Connecticut DEEP Stormwater Management Guidelines on a site-by-site basis as advised by a professional engineer.
+- STORMWATER INFRASTRUCUTURE: The Town cleaned the catch basins on an annual basis - ROAD EVALUATION: From 2016 to 2018 the Town completed an updated roadways evaluation as a part of the 2018 Community Coastal Resilience Study. - ELM STREET UNDERPASS: Completed engineering and design - OFF-STREET PARKING: The Town reconstructed North Main Street surface, drainage and sidewalks to streamline travel within higher-intensity transit node of Saybrook Junction. - NORTH MAIN STREET: CT-DOT Rails purchased land and constructed a 199-space surface parking lot. - SEQUASSEN AVENUE: Raised roadway west of Crab Creek to reduce flooding. - HEPBURN FAMILY PRESERVE: Implementing living shoreline project to minimize flooding. - TOWN DAM EVALUATION: In 2014, the Town received from CT-DEEP a Certificate of Registration (no. 201206994) for a small, Class B (significant hazard) dam at Chalkers Millpond, Ingham Hill Road; in 2018, the Town submitted to CT-DEEP an Emergency Action Plan for the dam. - STORMWATER MANAGEMENT: From 2014 through 2019, the Town continued to use best management practices (BMPs) as described in the Connecticut DEEP Stormwater Management Guidelines on a site-by-site basis as advised by a professional engineer.